mxk/pfnatd/README.md

 Other solutions to the hard NAT problem, not counting manual rule management, are [UPnP], [NAT-PMP], and [PCP] protocols.
 There are a few reasons why pfnatd uses the STUN approach:

 1. It is transparent and passive.
 There is no server listening for incoming connections on the local network.
 2. It is more secure.
-Rules are added only to translate outbound traffic rather than open any inbound ports.
+Rules are added only to translate outbound traffic rather than to open any inbound ports.
 Inbound traffic is only allowed implicitly by matching state established by outbound traffic.
 3. Malicious clients cannot control external port assignment or open any services to the entire internet.

 [static-port]: https://man.openbsd.org/pf.conf.5#static-port